shintech/application_project/readme.txt

 ################################################

-app.target("http://example.org/whatever")    # url format => "http://example.org/whatever/"
-app.redis_list("NEWS_XML")    # name of Redis list.
-app.xml_to_redis     # downloads and extracts contents of zip folders to redis_list
+app.target("http://example.org/whatever")    # url from which to download zip files app.redis_list("NEWS_XML")    # name of Redis list. app.xml_to_redis     # downloads and extracts contents of zip folders to redis_list